-- to the extent a fund chooses not to redeem pro rata, a process that addresses that securities redeemed are selected and distributed in a manner that is fair and does not disadvantage either the redeeming shareholders or the remaining investors in the fund; - how the fund would determine that shareholders are treated fairly and are not redeemed with securities the fund deems undesirable or securities that have significant tax consequences; and - how the fund evaluates the tax consequences to the fund and the redeeming shareholder of distributing certain securities (e.g., whether distributing securities that have significant capital gains or losses built in would have inequitable results).
+- whether a fund would use in-kind redemptions at all times, or only under stressed conditions, and what types of events may lead the fund to use them; - whether a fund would use in-kind redemptions for all redemption requests or only for requests over a certain size; - the ability of investors to receive in-kind redemptions, potentially including different procedures for different shareholder types (e.g., retail v. institutional investors or holdings through omnibus accounts), and address methods for dealing with potential operational issues with providing inkind redemptions to certain shareholders; - which types of securities it would use in an in-kind redemption (e.g., illiquid or restricted securities), or whether the fund plans to redeem securities in-kind as a pro rata ratio of the fund's securities holdings, and if so, how to process transactions in odd lots; - to the extent a fund chooses not to redeem pro rata, a process that addresses that securities redeemed are selected and distributed in a manner that is fair and does not disadvantage either the redeeming shareholders or the remaining investors in the fund; - how the fund would determine that shareholders are treated fairly and are not redeemed with securities the fund deems undesirable or securities that have significant tax consequences; and - how the fund evaluates the tax consequences to the fund and the redeeming shareholder of distributing certain securities (e.g., whether distributing securities that have significant capital gains or losses built in would have inequitable results).

-6. Other Requirements of the Liquidity Rule.
+6. Other Requirements of the Liquidity Rule

 Cross Trades.
-The Liquidity Proposal addressed cross trades of less liquid securities pursuant to Rule 17a-7 under the Investment Company Act.
+The Liquidity Release addressed cross trades of less liquid securities pursuant to Rule 17a-7 under the Investment Company Act.
 A fundamental requirement of Rule 17a-7 is that permitted cross trades be executed at a security's current market price.
 In the SEC's view, cross trades involving certain less liquid assets may not be eligible to rely on the rule, as less liquid assets are not as likely to trade in highly active markets that produce readily available market quotations.
 Though the SEC acknowledged that an assessment of an asset's liquidity, without more, would not determine whether an asset is eligible for a cross-trade transaction under Rule 17a-7, the SEC noted that it may be prudent for a fund's adviser to subject less liquid assets to a heightened review before engaging in such transactions.

 Role of the Fund's Board.
 The Liquidity Rule clearly and unambiguously states that the fund board's role is to provide "general oversight" of the Liquidity Program, in light of their reasonable business judgment.
-Consistent with this approach, the Liquidity Rule eliminates certain of the more detailed approval requirements contained in the proposal, such
+Consistent with this approach, the Liquidity Rule eliminates certain of the more detailed approval requirements contained in the proposal, such as requiring that the board approve (1) material changes to the program and (2) the initial highly liquid investment minimum or changes to it, except in limited circumstances.
+However, each fund's board, including a majority of the independent directors, must: